Enhancing Optomechanical Entanglement and Mechanical Squeezing by the Synergistic Effect of Quadratic Optomechanical Coupling and Coherent Feedback: Theoretical model

 where $k_{n}=\omega_{n}/c$.
 Given that the equilibrium position $q_{0}$ of the membrane is small, we expand $\omega_{n,o}(q_{1})$ in powers of $q_{0}$ up to the second order,

 with

 where $q=q_{1}-q_{0}$ is the displacement of the membrane from its equilibrium position.
-Equations (\ref{eq:w_no}) and (\ref{eq:g12}) indicate that when the membrane is placed in the middle of the cavity (i.e., $q_{0}=0$), the optomechanical coupling is purely quadratic, with $g_{1}=0$ and $g_{2}\neq0$.
-In contrast, when the membrane has a slight mechanical displacement from the middle (i.e., $q_{0}\approx0$), both linear and quadratic optomechanical couplings are present, with $g_{1}\neq0$ and $g_{2}\neq0$.
-In this paper, we focus on the latter case for two reasons: (i) our work aims to investigate the role of QOC in enhancing optomechanical entanglement and mechanical squeezing, and (ii) placing the membrane exactly at the middle of the cavity is experimentally challenging in practice.
-Accordingly, the Hamiltonian of this optomechanical system reads
+Equations (\ref{eq:w_no}) and (\ref{eq:g12}) indicate that the sign and magnitude of the LOC and QOC strengths $g_{1}$ and $g_{2}$ are explicitly determined by the equilibrium position $q_{0}$ of the membrane inside the cavity.
+In particular, when the membrane is placed in the middle of the cavity (i.e., $q_{0}=0$), the optomechanical coupling is purely quadratic, with $g_{1}=0$ and $g_{2}\neq0$.
+In contrast, when the membrane has a slight mechanical displacement from the middle (i.e., $q_{0}\approx0$), both LOC and QOC are present, with $g_{1}\neq0$ and $g_{2}\neq0$.
+In this paper, we focus on the latter case for two reasons: (i) our work aims to investigate the role of QOC in enhancing optomechanical entanglement and mechanical squeezing, and (ii) the latter case is more general since placing the membrane exactly at the middle of the cavity is experimentally challenging in practice.
+Accordingly, the Hamiltonian of this COM system reads

 where $\hat{a}$ ($\hat{a}^{\dagger}$) denotes the annihilation (creation) operator of the cavity mode, and $\hat{q}$ and $\hat{p}$ are the dimensionless position and momentum operators of the membrane, respectively.
 In Eq.\,(\ref{eq:Hamiltonian}), the first two terms correspond to the free Hamiltonians of the cavity and the mechanical modes, respectively.
-The third and fourth terms describe the linear and quadratic couplings between the cavity and the membrane, with coupling strengths $g_{1}$ and $g_{2}$ [see Eq.\,(\ref{eq:g12})].
+The third and fourth terms describe the LOC and QOC between the cavity and the membrane, with coupling strengths $g_{1}$ and $g_{2}$ [see Eq.\,(\ref{eq:g12})].
+In our model, the role of LOC is to enable the down-conversion interaction between the optical and mechanical modes and thereby generate COM entanglement~\cite{Vitali2007PRL}, while the QOC is used to provide an additional degree of freedom to modulate COM entanglement through tuning the effective mechanical frequency.
 The last term is the Hamiltonian of the coherent driving field with amplitude $\varepsilon_{d}$ and frequency $\omega_{d}$. $\varepsilon_{d}$ is related to the input laser power $P_{d}$ by $|\varepsilon_{d}|=\sqrt{2P_{d}\kappa_{1}/\hbar \omega_{d}}$, with $\kappa_{1}$ the cavity decay rate due to optical transmission through the left-hand mirror.

 By considering the system dissipations and environmental input noises, the dynamical evolution of this COM system can be fully characterized by the quantum Langevin equations (QLEs):